Management

 What Is Scientific Management?
 A Precise Definition

 Scientific management is a management theory that applies scientific methods — systematic observation, measurement, and analysis — to the design of work processes in order to maximize efficiency and productivity.
 It replaces intuitive, craft-based, or tradition-bound approaches to work organization with standardized, data-driven methods developed through controlled study.
-Academic research writing on management theory typically treats scientific management as the starting point of classical management theory, the first body of systematic thought about how organizations should be structured and work should be performed.
+Academic research on management theory typically treats scientific management as the starting point of classical management theory, the first body of systematic thought about how organizations should be structured and work should be performed.

 The definition has three essential components.
 First, the word scientific: Taylor insisted that the best work method is not a matter of opinion or seniority but an empirical question, answerable through careful measurement.
 Second, the focus on management as an activity separate from execution: managers plan, design, and instruct; workers execute.
 This division was Taylor’s most controversial structural proposal.
 Third, the goal of efficiency: scientific management is fundamentally about doing more with the same or fewer resources — maximizing output per unit of input.
-Organizational psychology research has spent much of the past century exploring whether efficiency-maximizing management systems actually produce the outcomes they promise once human psychology is factored in.

 Taylor in his own words: “In the past, man has been first.
 In the future, the system must be first.”
 This single sentence from The Principles of Scientific Management captures both the revolutionary ambition of his theory and the source of nearly every criticism it has received.
 Scientific management elevates the system above the individual — an idea that was as controversial in 1911 as it remains in many contexts today.